defiant00/minet/Documentation/Quick Start for JS Coders.md

     Greet: fn()
         alert('hi')

 MyProject              ; Adds a static property to class MyProject.
-The order in which they are
+The order in which these
-	SomeProp: 3        ; defined, or even which file they are defined in, doesn't matter.
+	SomeProp: 3        ; are defined, or even which files these are defined in, doesn't matter.
 ```
 Within a class, properties that start with a **.** are instance properties, and those that do not are static.
 ```